-Accountability systems and uses of tests
+Accountability systems and uses of tests (completed)

 Norway has a long-standing tradition of school-leaving exams in both lower and upper secondary schools.
 However, other achievement tests have only recently been introduced.
 Tests are building blocks of accountability systems, and the emergence of achievement tests in Norway can be interpreted as a manifestation of accountability thinking.